yuens1002/flexbox-react-weather-photo-wall/README.md

 ### future goals

 - [x] randomized theme at the start of the site
-- [x] user selectable theme color from a random set of color combinations
+- [x] user selectable theme from a random set of color combinations
 - [x] update background photo at a set interval
+- [ ] > 80% unit test coverage on all components
 - [ ] re-arrange weather card(s)
 - [ ] delete a weather card